pyhys/minimalmodbus/docs/develop.rst

 The unittests uses previosly recorded communication data for the testing.

-A dummy/mock/stub for the serial port, dummy_serial, is provided for test purposes.
+A dummy/mock/stub for the serial port, :mod:`dummy_serial`, is provided for test purposes.
 See :ref:`apidummyserial`.

 The test coverage analysis is found